 An indicator light on the outlet turns on to show it is in use.
-The light comes on when the ignition is in ON/RUN and equipment requiring less than 150 watts is plugged into the outlet, and no system fault is detected.
+The light comes on when the ignition is on and equipment requiring less than 150 watts is plugged into the outlet, and no system fault is detected.

-The indicator light does not come on if the ignition is in LOCK/OFF, if no equipment is plugged into the outlet, or if the equipment is plugged in but not fully seated in the outlet.
+The indicator light does not come on when the ignition is off or if the equipment is not fully seated into the outlet.

-If equipment is connected using more than 150 watts or a system fault is detected, the equipment may operate briefly then turn off.
-A protection circuit shuts off the power supply and the indicator light turns off.
+If equipment is connected using more than 150 watts or a system fault is detected, a protection circuit shuts off the power supply and the indicator light turns off.
 To reset the circuit, unplug the item and plug it back in or turn the Retained Accessory Power (RAP) off and then back on.
-See Retained Accessory Power (RAP) ⇔ 219.
+See Retained Accessory Power (RAP) ⇒ 221.
 The power restarts when equipment using 150 watts or less is plugged into the outlet and a system fault is not detected.

-The power outlet is not designed for the following, and may not work properly if they are plugged in:
+The power outlet is not designed for the following and may not work properly if they are plugged in: